 Since the Roman legion had been mysteriously transported to this world of magic, tribune Marcus Scaurus had served the rulers of war-torn Videssos well.
 He had been largely responsible for ousting the Pretender and putting Thorish Gavras on the throne.
 That, of course, made him a hero.
 Rome or Videssos, however, Fortune was a fickle goddess.
 Now he and the legion were returning in triumph to Videssos the city after defeating a well-entrenched army of rebel mercenaries.
 But Marcus, betrayed by the one closest to him, was returning to be seized, dragged before the Emperor, and questioned under truth-drug like a traitor.
 Of the court, only Alypia Gavra stuck by him — but consorting with the Emperor’s niece was dangerous.
 It could lead to exile — or death!
 Yet Alypia was attractive.
 And Marcus was lonely . . .

-Harry Turtledove is the award-winning author of the alternate-history works The Man with the Iron Heart, The Guns of the South, and How Few Remain (winner of the Sidewise Award for Best Novel); the War That Came Early novels: Hitler’s… More about Harry Turtledove
+Harry Turtledove is the award-winning author of the alternate-history works The Man with the Iron Heart, The Guns of the South, and How Few Remain (winner of the Sidewise Award for Best Novel); the Hot War books (Bombs Away and… More about Harry Turtledove

 Published by Del Rey Jul 12, 1987| 432 Pages| 4-3/16 x 6-7/8| ISBN 9780345330697